jszerlag/CanineLamenessDetectionShowcase/README.md

 ## Demo Video

-Special Thanks to Paul for creating this demo video showcasing the application!
+Special thanks to Paul for creating this demo video showcasing the application!

 https://github.com/user-attachments/assets/4c2a72e5-7a5a-47c4-9e9b-5498378a089d